This information will teach you about the placement and care of your central venous catheter (CVC).

 - If you take insulin or other medications for diabetes, you may need to change the dose before your procedure.
 Ask the doctor who prescribes your diabetes medication what you should do the morning of your procedure.

-- Please review the information in Common Medications Containing Aspirin and Other Nonsteroidal Anti-Inflammatory Drugs for examples of what not to take and what to take instead.
+- Please review the information in Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs) for examples of what not to take and what to take instead.

-- Do not take vitamin E for 10 days before your procedure, or as directed by your doctor.
+- Don’t take vitamin E for 10 days before your procedure, or as directed by your doctor.

-If you develop any illness (fever, cold, sore throat, or flu) before your procedure, please call a nurse in Interventional Radiology at 212-639-2236.
+If you develop any illness (such as a fever, cold, sore throat, or the flu) before your procedure, please call a nurse in Interventional Radiology at 212-639-2236.
 A nurse is available Monday through Friday, 9:00 am to 5:00 pm.
 After hours, during the weekend, and on holidays, call 212-639-2000 and ask for the Interventional Radiology fellow on call.

 The Day of Your Procedure

 - Take your medications the morning of your procedure as instructed by your doctor.
 Take them with a few sips of water.

 - Don’t apply cream or petroleum jelly (Vaseline®).
 You can use deodorant and light moisturizers.